ucpu/cage/README.md

   - shapes: line (ray, segment), triangle, plane, aabb, sphere, ...
   - no templates, all is float
   - intersections & collisions
-  - spatial acceleration structure (BVH)
+  - spatial acceleration structures
 - Entities
   - this is the heart of all Cage's higher-level APIs
-  - entities are identified by pointer and, optionally, by a number
+  - entities are identified by pointer and, optionally, by a 32bit number
   - entities may be aggregated into groups for easier processing
   - entities may have any number of components
     - single entity may not have multiple instances of the same component
   - simple serialization
-    - components are treated as byte-buffers (no destructors etc.)
+    - components are treated as byte-buffers
 - Assets
   - thread-aware loading
   - transparent on-demand hot-reloading
   - automatic dependencies
 - Utilities
+  - strings & utf & hashes
+  - configuration
+  - events & delegates
+  - timers
+  - logging
+  - noise functions
+  - images
+  - ...

 ## Client Library